Exodus 16:2-4, 12-15; Ephesians 4:17, 20-24; John 6:24-35

 Change is another word for conversion, and conversion means adopting a new version in living, a new way in which we see others and treat others, a new way in which we relate to each other and relate to God.

 There are those whom we know who are hungering for respect, longing for friendship, starving for love, and who live lives feeding on nothing but spiritual junk food.
 There are those who are seeking the God whose presence they have not yet experienced.
 Are we sharing our “Daily Bread” with them, the Bread of Life?
-Give us this day, O Lord, our daily bread that we may share its substance in the spiritually starving world around us.
+Give us this day, O Lord, our daily bread, the love you give us each day, that we may share its substance in the spiritually starving world around us.